sushmitaCoder/English-to-Hindi-translator-application-using-tkinter/README.md

 ## Approach:

 We import englisttohindi modules.

-   We are creating an object of EngtoHindi() by passing the message. we are using convert() methods for the translation.
+We are creating an object of EngtoHindi() by passing the message.

+We are using convert() methods for the translation.